Whitewater Kayaking in San Jose

 - Waterproof bags for your cameras, gadgets and other important things.

-How strong are the rapids and is it safe?
+the rapids and is it safe?

 Kayaking in San Jose with it’s Class I to II rapids is perfect for beginners.
 More advanced adrenaline junkies or those who’ve gone through the initial tours are welcome to test the bolder rapids in Mayantoc, a town right after San Jose.

 As for safety, no worries.
 You will be given a set of safety gear and instructions prior to getting on the boat.
 Also, you will have a guide dedicated to watching over you, just you.
 Unlike other kayaking trips where you ride and paddle as a group, they use inflatable rafts that are designed to hold a maximum of three persons, including guide.
 So basically, the ratio of guest to guide is 1:1 to 1:2 which ensures maximum safety since manong has only you to keep track of.

 Warning though, your boat might capsize and you might just like it!

 - Parking – For those bringing private vehicles, parking is available on site.

 - Walk-ins – Trips are by appointment only so walk-ins will not be entertained.